SBAP presentation format

 Acetaminophen 325mg tablet q 6 hrs prn pains

-And we went up on her Amlodipine from 5 to 10mg daily last time, she takes that in the morning
+And we went up on her Amlodipine from 5 to 10mg daily last visit, she takes that in the morning

-(exam, data, list only pertinents, both + and -)
+Exam and data (exam, data, list pertinents, both + and -)

-She is afebrile with nl respiratory rate, HR is 72, her blood pressure was 120/70 down from 180/100 the last time, she had no orthostatic changes or symptoms on my check.
+She is afebrile with nl respiratory rate, HR of 72, blood pressure was 120/70 down from 180/100 the last time.
+Orthostatic vital signs was without significant changes or triggering of symptoms.

-Given the history of BPV a dix hallpike maneuver was performed and did not elicit any
+melena.
+Given the history of BPV a dix hallpike maneuver was performed and did not trigger vertigo

 Labs from last week showed a hgba1c of 6.9 and her creatinine is stable at 1.3 with a slightly low potassium of 3.3.
 Her hemoglobin is normal and her LDL is 75.